Transformers: Robots in Disguise (2015 TV series): International

 Among English-speaking countries, Cartoon Network in Australia was first to debut the series, having premiered it on February 21.
 On March 7, the series debuted on two versions of Cartoon Network, one available in the United Kingdom, Ireland and Malta, the other broadcasting in English to Greece, Greek Cyprus, the Middle East and Africa.
 In Canada, the show premiered on Teletoon on March 21.
-The series was premiered on May 23, 2015, on Cartoon Network India.
-The series also aired on Toonami in India in English and on Voot, a viacom18 app in Hindi-dubbed version.
-It also aired on Cartoon Network Hd+ in India until July 2019.
+The series premiered on May 23, 2015, on Cartoon Network India.
+The series also aired on Toonami in India in English.
 In Croatia, the series debuted on April 23, 2018, in RTL Kockica channel.

 Season 1 made its debut on CITV weekday morning lineup on January 4, 2016.
 Season 2 first aired on CITV in March 2016 in the UK.